 Modern martyrs remind us that the cost of following Christ is never cheap, even today.
 In addition, it is the martyrdom of people who live in what were once "Christian" countries that remind us that everyday is a call to discipleship, whether times are good or bad.

-He came back and was ordain in a particularly difficult time for the Church in Mexico but he held to his vocation risking arrest and death for just following God in his vocation.
-Eventually he was killed for it and the suspicion it caused for those who too had abandoned the way of Love.
+He came back and was ordained in a particularly difficult time for the Church in Mexico but he held to his vocation risking arrest and death for just following God in his vocation.
+Eventually he was killed for it and the suspicion it caused in those who, like he once had, abandoned the way of Love for power and control.

 It is so often that we fight God, like Jacob wrestling with the angel, only to be given the courage to act like a chosen one of God.